JoakimKv/flask_mysql_with_blogs/README.md

 Note that there is a folder called 'heidisql' that contains three mysql scripts that can be run in 'HeidiSQL':

- - The 'first' script creates the entire database from scratch with tables and data (which is done by the script 'db_flask1.sql').
+ - The 'first' script creates the entire database from scratch with tables and data (which is done by running the script 'db_flask1.sql').

- - The 'second' script restores the production database 'db_flask1' from the test database 'carved_rock_test' (which is done by the script 'carved_rock_test_save_from_production_db.sql').
+ - The 'second' script restores the production database 'db_flask1' from the test database 'carved_rock_test' (which is done by running the script 'carved_rock_test_save_from_production_db.sql').

-- The 'third' script makes the reverse process: it restores the test database from the production database (which is done by the script 'db_flask1_save_from_test_db.sql').
+- The 'third' script makes the reverse process: it restores the test database from the production database (which is done by running the script 'db_flask1_save_from_test_db.sql').

 The last two scripts can be used if an accident happens with the databases.
 ChatGPT can be used to rewrite the scripts if such a need arises (so it suits your databases).